 Cystic fibrosis is most commonly considered a disease that affects the lungs, but this genetic disease involving body secretions also affects the pancreas and digestive system.
 Ensuring that patients with cystic fibrosis get good nutrition is essential for their quality of life.

 Cystic Fibrosis (CF) is a genetic disorder that affects the respiratory, digestive and reproductive systems, and involves the production of abnormally thick mucus linings in the lungs and other organs.
-An individual must inherit two defective cystic fibrosis genes, one from each parent, to have the disease.
+An individual must inherit two defective cystic fibrosis genes, one from each parent, to have this genetic disease.
 Each time two carriers of the disease conceive, there is a 25 percent chance of passing cystic fibrosis to their children; a 50 percent chance that the child will be a carrier of the cystic fibrosis gene; and a 25 percent chance that the child will be a non-carrier.
-This disease is most common in North America and Europe, where it affects between one in every 2,000 to 3,500 babies.1
+This genetic disease is most common in North America and Europe, where it affects between one in every 2,000 to 3,500 babies.1

 - http://www.who.int/genomics/public/geneticdiseases/en/index2.html.
 Accessed December 2014.

 - http://www.nhlbi.nih.gov/health/health-topics/topics/cf/.
 Accessed December 2014.

 *Listed symptoms are not all inclusive; actual patient symptoms may vary.